Silicone: Safety and environmental considerations

 Silicone compounds are pervasive in the environment.
 Particular silicone compounds, cyclic siloxanes D_{4} and D_{5}, are air and water pollutants and have negative health effects on test animals.
 They are used in various personal care products.
 The European Chemicals Agency found that "D_{4} is a persistent, bioaccumulative and toxic (PBT) substance and D_{5} is a very persistent, very bioaccumulative (vPvB) substance".
 Other silicones biodegrade readily, a process that is accelerated by a variety of catalysts, including clays.
 Cyclic silicones have been shown to involve the occurrence of silanols during biodegradation in mammals.
 The resulting silanediols and silanetriols are capable of inhibiting hydrolytic enzymes such as thermolysin, acetylcholinesterase.
 However, the doses required for inhibition are by orders of magnitude higher than the ones resulting from the accumulated exposure to consumer products containing cyclomethicone.

 At around 200 C in an oxygen-containing atmosphere, polydimethylsiloxane releases traces of formaldehyde (but lesser amounts than other common materials such as polyethylene).
 At this temperature, silicones were found to have lower formaldehyde generation than mineral oil and plastics (less than 3 to 48 μg CH_{2}O/(g·hr) for a high consistency silicone rubber, versus around 400 μg CH_{2}O/(g·hr) for plastics and mineral oil).
 By 250 C, copious amounts of formaldehyde have been found to be produced by all silicones (1,200 to 4,600 μg CH_{2}O/(g·hr)).

 Some persons have been found to develop silicone allergies or extreme sensitivity, particularly after prolonged exposure to certain types of silicone products such as cosmetics, medical equipment including CPAP masks and implanted medical devices.

 Although silicones are durable polymers, they have historically been difficult to recycle.
 Recent research from CNRS and the University Claude Bernard Lyon 1 has reported chemical depolymerization routes that convert crosslinked silicone materials back into reusable oils or monomers with reduced environmental impacts.
 In industrial practice, Elkem has reported pilot and commercial initiatives for circular silicones, including recycled‑content products for the label industry and broader solutions such as mechanical re‑incorporation of elastomers and the use of bio‑based carriers and solvents.

-Similar substances

-Compounds containing silicon–oxygen double bonds, now called silanones, but which could deserve the name "silicone", have long been identified as intermediates in gas-phase processes such as chemical vapor deposition in microelectronics production, and in the formation of ceramics by combustion.
-However, they have a strong tendency to polymerize into siloxanes.
-The first stable silanone was obtained in 2014 by A. Filippou and others.